2023 Solar Incentives Guide for Warren, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specific percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.

 State & Local Solar Incentives